martindwyer/ReactNative/README.md

 Notes and code developed in process of taking The Complete React Native + Hooks Course.

+IMPORTANT!!!

+When installing Node modules for lessons 1 through 7, make sure to use node install --legacy-peer-deps

 Course Description from instructor Stephen Grider:

 "This course includes content on both v0.62.2 and the legacy v0.30.x, which is widely used in industry.